-In sum, over the decade since the CA construct has been advanced it has been broadened substantially.
-While originally it was restricted to talking, it now encompasses all modes of communication.
-Consequently, it should be recognized that current instruments labeled as CA measures are restricted to oral CA, specifically apprehension about talking to or with others.
-My focus in the remainder of the chapter is on this form of CA, and when I use the term "CA" this will be my referent.
+In sum, over the decade since the CA construct has been advanced it has been substantantially broadened.
+While it was originally restricted to talking, it now encompasses all modes of communication.
+Consequently, it should be recognized that current instruments labled as CA measures (notably the Personal Report of Communication Apprehension, PRCA: McCroskey, 1970, 1978, 1982) are restricted to oral CA, specifically apprehension about talking to or with others.
+My focus in the remainder of this paper is on this form of CA and when I use the term "CA" this will be my referent.
 I believe that most of what will follow will apply equally well to other forms of CA, however.